UMD: A Globally Connected University

 UMD-Summer: Italy: Food Writing (ENGL)

-Have you ever eaten pizza in Italy?
-On this program you will have a chance to do so while exploring and writing about food and food cultures in central and southern Italy.
-The itinerary includes ample time to experience Rome and its surroundings before moving south along the coast to Naples and the island of Ischia.
+Have you ever had an authentic Italian pizza?
+On this program you will have a chance to do so while exploring and writing about food and food cultures in central Italy.
+The program is based in Rome, with optional excursions elsewhere on the Italian peninsula.
 You will get a taste of the ancient traditions and modern trends governing food in Italy; examine the cultural, ethical, dietary and environmental issues attendant to food consumption and production; and craft argumentative and expository food writing for real audiences across a number of genres.
-The course satisfies not only the University's Fundamental Studies requirement in Professional Writing but also your heart's desire to visit first-hand some of the world's most famous food destinations.
+The course satisfies not only the University's Fundamental Studies requirement in Professional Writing but also your heart's desire to visit first-hand one of the world's most famous food destinations.

 UMD and non-UMD sophomores, juniors, seniors and graduate students are eligible to apply.